peilinye/tp/docs/DeveloperGuide.md

     5. Other incorrect checkin commands to try: `checkin`, `checkin 1000 g/1`, `checkin g/1`<br>
        Expected: Similar to previous.

-4. Checking out a Person object
+4. Checking out a guests from a room

     1. Prerequisites:
        1. List all Person objects using the `list guests` command.
-Multiple persons in the list.
+Multiple guests in the list.
        2. List all the Room objects using the `list rooms` room.
 Multiple rooms in the list.
        3. Make sure that at least 1 guest is checked into any Room 001.

     2. Test case: `checkout 001`<br>
-       Expected: The person in Room 001 will be checked out with the message `Room Checked Out: 001` being shown.
+       Expected: The guest in Room 001 will be checked out with the message `Room Checked Out: 001` being shown.
 The room's occupancy status should change from `Occupied` to `Vacant`.

     3. Test case: `checkout 1000`<br>
        Expected: An error saying `The room index provided is invalid.
 Index should be the one that is displayed in the Room panels below`.

     4. Other incorrect commands to try: `checkout`, `checkout x`, where `x` is an index greater than the largest index in the current Room list.<br>
        Expected: For `checkout`, an error `Invalid command format!` will be shown.
 For `checkout x`, There will be the same error as described in 6iii.

-6. Searching for guests
+5. Searching for guests

-    1. List all persons using the `list guests` command.
-Multiple persons in the list.
+    1. List all guests using the `list guests` command.
+Multiple guests in the list.
 Make sure that there is a guest named `Wilburrito` and a guest named `Bernice` by either editing an existing guest or adding a new one, and also that there is no guest named `zzzzzzzz`.
 Make sure to do this before testing each of the test cases below.

     2. Test case: `guest wilburrito`<br>
        Expected: The list will show any matches to the name `wilburrito`.
 If you followed step 4i, this will return at least 1 guest in the guest list.